mit-pdos/sigmaos/cpython3.11/Modules/_xxtestfuzz/README.rst

 automatically be run in oss-fuzz, while also being smoke-tested as part of CPython's test suite.

-In addition, the tests are run on GitHub Actions using CIFuzz for PRs to the main branch changing relevant files.

 Adding a new fuzz test
 ----------------------